 - Football, baseball, and other sports that have periods of inactivity are less likely to trigger asthma symptoms.

-- It can help for up to 4 hours.
+- Can help for up to 4 hours

-- Use them at least 30 minutes before exercise
+- Are used at least 30 minutes before exercise

-- They can last up to 12 hours.
-Children can take the medicine before school and it will help for the whole day.
+Children can take long-acting medicines before school and they will help for the whole day.